 Session 2: Moving with Tension

 Session 4: Moving at the Speed of Trust

 Participation is limited to members of StB's and pre-registration is requested but not required.

 Click here to Register for In-Person Sessions

 Click here for "What is Truth: Listening Sessions"

 Saint Barnabas's Episcopal Church

-91 Main Street (On the Village Green)
+91 Main Street (Across from the Village Green)

 Falmouth, MA 02540